NSSTC/sim-ecs/README.md

 # sim-ecs

-Type-based, Components-first ECS, which is optimized for simulation needs.
-Will run in NodeJS and the browser.
+A type-based, components-first, fully async batteries-included ECS, which is optimized for simulation needs.
+There's a big emphasis on developer experience, like type-hinting and auto-completions.
+Sim-ecs will run in NodeJS, BunJS and the browser.

 ```
 npm install sim-ecs